 Early farm organizations lacked leverage, however, and therefore turned to provincial governments to create marketing boards.
 These boards were either government-sanctioned producer groups or appointed bodies, with legally binding, province-wide authority to conduct such marketing activities as pricing and production management to meet demand through marketing quotas.

 These groups were only able to implement programs at the provincial or regional level.
-Their effectiveness was undermined by a lack of regulatory control over marketings that crossed provincial boundaries and national borders.
+Their effectiveness was undermined by a lack of regulatory control over products that crossed provincial boundaries and national borders.
 In many instances, despite local management of supply, surpluses from other areas could easily disrupt their orderly marketing and undermine their attempts to regulate prices.
 This situation led to the call for co-ordinated marketing plans and national marketing boards.

 In 1966, the Canadian Dairy Commission was created and, in the early 1970s, dairy became the first commodity in Canada to operate a national supply management system.

 All industries, from car manufacturers to shoe factories, attempt to strike the most accurate balance between supply and demand.
 Under supply management, farmers attempt to do the same thing.
 They manage their production for a certain period so that it coincides with forecasts of demand for their products in the same period.
-By effectively controlling production, costly surpluses are avoided.
+By effectively controlling production, shortages and costly surpluses are avoided.
 Surpluses result when the total market demand turns out to be less than what has been produced.
 Any excess production generates storage and disposal costs.

 Managing supply is more complex in agriculture than in many other industries, primarily because of the large number of production units involved.
 Weather and other uncontrollable factors also affect production cycles.
 Given the high degree of planning and investment required for efficient production, stability of markets and returns from sales are of paramount importance.